noirscape/SwitchGuideOLD/faq.md

 - Cheat or edit saves in games with online functionality
 - Modify your NAND
 - Using your Switch's client cert to connect to the CDN in an unauthorized manner.
 - Using untested Homebrew on a system without a reimplemented creport KIP.
-(Note: Atmosphere patches creport by default.)
+(Note: Atmosphère patches creport by default.)

-Note that the current setup given in the guide prevents you from doing the first bullet,as the given Atmosphere setup at the moment does not supply sigpatches, which are needed to install this type of content.
-Finally, Atmosphere will in the future release "Thermosphere".
-Thermosphere is Atmospheres implementation of emuNAND.
+Note that the current setup given in the guide prevents you from doing the first bullet,as the given Atmosphère setup at the moment does not supply sigpatches, which are needed to install this type of content.
+Finally, Atmosphère will in the future release "Thermosphere".
+Thermosphere is Atmosphères implementation of emuNAND.
 This will result into being able to create an offline version of your NAND which you can use to safely test homebrew.

 **Q: How does Nintendo ban my system?**{: #how-ban}